Privacy Policy

 Changes to This Policy

 I may update this Privacy Policy from time to time.
+Material changes will be communicated via email or in-app notice.
 Updates will be posted here with a revised "Last updated" date.